Tall Ships, Block Parties, and the Oldest Fourth of July Parade: America 250 Celebrations in the Northeast

 Sail Boston 2026 in Boston

 For the Semiquincentennial, a majestic fleet of international tall ships and naval vessels will once again fill Boston Harbor for Sail Boston 2026.
-They will mark the city’s maritime legacy and Boston’s role in America’s founding.
+It will mark the city’s maritime legacy and Boston’s role in the founding of the United States.
 Visitors can tour the ships, meet cadets from around the world, and enjoy waterfront festivities honoring centuries of seafaring history.
 The celebration is part of the nationwide Sail250 America tour, which brings tall ships to ports across the country.

 Few moments in American history resonate as deeply as Abraham Lincoln’s Gettysburg Address, delivered in 1863 at the site of the Civil War’s bloodiest battle.
 In 2026, that speech—and the ideals it evokes—will be brought to life once more during Dedication Day.
 Actor Billy Campbell will portray Lincoln in a two-day reenactment that retraces Lincoln’s full visit to town, culminating in the reading of the address at Soldiers’ National Cemetery.